Tommy2Dope/PlurPromoters/README.md

 1. ☮️ **P.L.U.R.
 Principle**: Embrace Peace, Love, Unity, and Respect.
 Avoid starting drama, fights, or making negative comments about our events, venues, team, or artists.
 2. ❌ **No Drug Sales**: Do not sell drugs.
 3. 🚫 **Exclusivity**: Do not promote other events, work other events simultaneously, or promote events the same weekend as ours.

+**Note**: Please discreetly let us know if your fellow promoters are in breach of these rules, but if you snitch on them for just a minor offense it reflects poorly on you and is likely to annoy your supervisor who probably doesn't want to waste their time analyzing the drama at all.

 ## Promoter Statuses: